juansevargasc/SpotifyData/README.md

 5. Finally, you can run
 `docker-compose exec pythonapp python3 make_pgdb.py`
 to create the Database.
 Now you'll be able to check the database.
+If you want to reset it you could use `docker-compose exec pythonapp python3 drop_pgdb.py` as well.

 You will see three containers:
 - The main app called `pythonapp`